turingschool/md_launch_curriculum/Mod1/Labs/Week2/Methods.md

 //Output -> 6
 ```

-For the next three exercises, we only want you to **psuedo-code** what the method might look like.
+For the next three exercises, we only want you to **pseudo-code** what the method might look like.
 You do not need to implement the code.
 Really think about what needs to happen during each iteration, and what values you have access to at any given point.
 We will revisit these three exercises later in the week!

 **Exercise 4**
 Pseudocode a method called `SumSecondNumbers()` that takes a multidementional array as an argument, where each element is an array of 2 integers, and sums the second integer of each sub-array.
 You may want to take a look at [this resource](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/passing-arrays-as-arguments#passing-multidimensional-arrays-as-arguments) to help you get started.
 If implemented (you don't need to do that today!), the method should be able to be called like this: